NoeFlandre/Adversarial-Attacks-on-Medical-Images-Classifiers/README.md

 A simple logistic regression model that serves as a baseline.

 ### 2. LeNet
-A CNN architecture based on the classic LeNet-5 design, adapted for image classification.
+A CNN architecture based on the classic LeNet-5 design, adapted for image our case of binary classification.

 ### 3. MLP (Multi-Layer Perceptron)
 A fully connected neural network with configurable hidden layers and dropout for regularization.

-### 4. TinyResNet
+### 4. Tiny Transformer
-A small ResNet-style CNN with approximately 200K parameters, using residual blocks for improved gradient flow.
+A tiny transformer architecture that we keep around 200k parameters for fair comparison with the other models

 ## Training Features